0x3F3F/0x3F3F.github.io/_posts/2017-11-29-RSS-Filter.md

 ]
 ```

 The json file is user specific, so each user can define their own filters.
+Which is nice.

 It has two modes of operation.
-If the 'default' parameter is set to Hide, thee the words in the 'filters' section will unhide an
+If the 'default' parameter is set to 'hide', then the words in the 'filters' section will unhide an
 article if they appear in the title or content.
-If the Default is set o show, then the defined words will hide an article.
+If the Default is set to 'show', then the defined words will hide an article.
 It's
 pretty basic, but works well for my needs.

 I've [checked the code in](https://github.com/0x3F3F/RssTools/tree/master/FreshRSS/extensions/xExtension-SimpleArticleFilter) over at
 github in a new RssTools repository.
-Here's what it looks like:
+It's the first code I've wrote in PHP for years so could be all wrong, but here's what it looks
+like anyway:

 ```php
 // Performs a very simple filtering operation on rss feeds.